coreui/coreui/docs/content/4.0/migration.md

 #### Breadcrumbs

 - Simplified the default appearance of breadcrumbs by removing `padding`, `background-color`, and `border-radius`.
-- Added new CSS custom property `--coreui-breadcrumb-divider` for easy customization without needing to recompile CSS.
+- Added new CSS custom property `--cui-breadcrumb-divider` for easy customization without needing to recompile CSS.

 #### Buttons